 Yes, your child may not be “good” at a certain subject, but this doesn’t have to be the worst thing in the world.
 In fact, it can be the very best thing to ever happen to your child!

 Let me explain.
 When I was in middle school, I broke my ankle on a trampoline.
 In lieu of the expensive physical therapy, I was given a huge rubber band, a terrible paper copy of exercises, and sent home.
 (You’ve got to love the eighties.)
 I was told my ankle would never be the same unless I did those exercises.
-I was pretty driven to get that ankle back in tip top condition.
+As you can imagine, I was pretty driven to get that ankle back in tip top condition.
 I relentlessly worked with that huge rubber band every single night, not letting myself go to sleep until I had finished.
 You know what?
 That ankle is the strongest part of my entire body now.

 What you work on and give your strength to becomes an asset.
 It can be this way with your child’s struggling academics as well.
 In fact, I barely passed Geometry in high school and now I teach it!
 I took extra classes in college and I worked on it very hard and now I teach kids who are struggling the same way I did.
 That puts me at a gracious perspective because I understand firsthand the struggle.